backstop/kid-stats/README.md

 # Kid Stats
 Kid Stats (aka ABC Tracker) is a hackathon project completely unrelated to Backstop, whatsoever.

+## Start vagrant

+Make sure you have vagrant and virtualbox installed.

+    $ vagrant up

 ## Create index
 (change # to a number)